sarvodaya-network/sarvodaya.eu/library/organisation.md

 ---

-* International Federation of Non-Profit Economical Organisations or
-* International Federation of Solidarity Economy
+## International Federation for Nonviolent Economy

+A federation of all the local, regional, over-regional, national and trans-national organisations that practice non-profit solidarity to purify our economic life.
+It includes such associations as...

-  * International Spinning Association or International Federation of Solidary Spinning
+* International Spinning Association (or International Federation of Solidary Spinning)
-  * International Associaton of Solidary Weaving
+* International Weaving Associaton (or International Association of Solidary Weaving)
 * International Federation of Solidarity Agriculture
+* International Federation of Nonviolent Animal Keeping
+* International Federation of Sustainable, Solidary Builders